-92 On the basis of the feedback obtained by stakeholders, the following topics may need further guidance.

-Definition of by-function

-93 As discussed in paragraph 7879 above, EFRAG requests the IASB to define the byfunction approach more clearly.

-Cost of sales and administrative expenses

-- 94 In order to enhance comparability and understandability of the gross profit from sale of goods item, EFRAG proposes the IASB to develop a definition of the cost of sales line item and require entities to disclose how that line item is composed.
-This would align it with the similar requirement that is set in IFRS 15 Revenue Recognition with regard to revenues. - 95 For the same reasons, EFRAG asks the IASB to develop additional guidance about the item 'administrative expenses' including disclosure on how that item is composed.
-In addition, it would be useful to explain how such an item could be applied not only in a by-function approach but also in a by-nature approach.

-Split of operating expenses by business lines and linkage to IFRS 8

-96 EFRAG has been informed that a breakdown of operating expenses by business lines would be useful information to users in determining the valuation of companies they analyse.
-Hence, EFRAG requests the IASB to consider how the proposals on operating expenses would relate to the requirements of IFRS 8.

-Impairment of goodwill - restructuring costs

-97 EFRAG notes that the unique nature of goodwill requires that any impairments thereof should be presented separately on the face of the income statement.
-Similar as what the ED already proposes in paragraph 82 with regard to the presentation of goodwill in the statement of financial position.
+- 98 On the basis of the feedback obtained by stakeholders, the following topics may need further guidance. - Definition of by-function - 99 As discussed in paragraph 85 above, EFRAG requests the IASB to define the byfunction approach more clearly. - Cost of sales and administrative expenses - 100 In order to enhance comparability and understandability of the gross profit from sale of goods item, EFRAG proposes the IASB to develop a definition of the cost of sales line item (for example (i) by defining whether this line item refers to past, current or future sales, (ii) whether amortisation of capitalised development costs are included) and require entities to disclose how that line item is composed.
+This would align with the similar requirement that is set in IFRS 15 with regard to revenues. - 101 For the same reasons, EFRAG asks the IASB to develop additional guidance about the item 'administrative expenses' including disclosures on the composition of that item.
+In addition, it would be useful to explain how such an item could be applied not only in a by-function approach but also in a by-nature approach. - Split of operating expenses by business lines and linkage to IFRS 8 - 102 EFRAG has been informed that a breakdown of operating expenses by business lines would be useful information to users in determining the valuation of companies they analyse.
+Hence, EFRAG requests the IASB to consider how the proposals on operating expenses would relate to the requirements of IFRS 8. - Impairment of goodwill restructuring costs - 103 EFRAG notes that the unique nature of goodwill requires that any impairments thereof should be presented separately on the face of the income statement.
+Similar

-98 Also, EFRAG welcomes further guidance on the possibility of using a mixed approach when dealing with restructuring costs.

-Addressing changes in estimates (retrospective)

-99 EFRAG further notes there is uncertainty on how the requirements can be applied retrospectively if an entity concludes that it needs to change its method of expense analysis.
-EFRAG suggests that changes in the presentation of the method of expense analysis are a change in accounting policies in accordance with IAS 8 Accounting policies, changes in accounting estimates and errors.
+- as what the ED already proposes in paragraph 82 with regard to the presentation of goodwill in the statement of financial position. - 104 Also, EFRAG would welcome further guidance on the possibility of using a mixed approach when dealing with restructuring costs. - Addressing changes in estimates (retrospective) - 105 EFRAG notes there is uncertainty on how the requirements can be applied retrospectively if an entity concludes that it needs to change its method of expense analysis.
+EFRAG suggests that changes in the presentation of the method of expense analysis are a change in accounting policies in accordance with IAS 8.